ExpresslyCompetitions/ExpresslyCompetitions.github.io/demo-sunflowerbaby/index.markdown

 entry-content: "<p>Sleepwear, swimwear, accesories...treat your baby to something\
   \ nice with the chance to win a voucher worth £300 at Sunflowerbaby!</p> <p> Enter\
   \ the draw to win by completing the form below before 23.59pm on 30/04/2018.</p>"
-has-winner: false
-prize-description: "£300 to spend at Sunflowerbaby."
 ---